madun1999/uiuc-course-scheduler/sp21-cs242-yiyins2-isanaka2-dunma2-brainbh2-proposal.md

 ## Abstract
 ---
 ### Project Purpose
-Create a mobile app that show information about courses user added fetched from various platforms (Course Explorer, Rate My Professor, GPAs of Every Courses at UIUC) and generate possible schedules accordingly.
+Create a mobile app that shows information about courses user added fetched from various platforms (Course Explorer, Rate My Professor, GPAs of Every Courses at UIUC) and generates possible schedules accordingly.

 ### Project Motivation
 Students need to visit a lot of platforms to fetch information about one course and it takes a great deal of effort to manually generate a schedule to balance all the factors (GPAs, professor ratings).
-This app want to minimize this effort by writing a smart algorithm to generate possible schedules and give scores of each schedule by user-given factors' weight.
+This app want to minimize this effort by writing a smart algorithm to generate possible schedules and give score of each schedule by user-given factors' weight.

 ## Technical Specification
 ---